Kernix13/beginner-git-commands/BEGINNER_GIT.md

 # Use the following to add files individually to staging:
 git add filename1.ext filename2.ext
 ```

+For the above command you can use <kbd>TAB</kbd> once you have typed a few characters of your filename.

 **NOTE**: When you create an empty repo on GitHub, it's best practice to use the same name on GitHub as the folder on your local machine, though you can still push if the names do not match.
 I tend to make the names the same so that there is no confusion for repos/projects with similar names.